GabeScott/standard-works-vault/General Conference/2020 October - Keep the Change.md

 # Keep the Change

-*By By Becky Craven - Second Counselor in the Young Women General Presidency*
+By Becky Craven - *Second Counselor in the Young Women General Presidency*

 *Given in the October session of the 2020 General Conference*

+>*Through Jesus Christ, we are given the strength to make lasting changes.
+As we humbly turn to Him, He will increase our capacity to change.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/32craven?lang=eng)